-- assessing and concluding that in ING Group's view the rate under TLTRO is considered to be a market conforming rate and, hence, accounting for TLTRO in accordance with IFRS 9; - selecting accounting policies regarding the calculation of the effective interest rate under TLTRO, including treatment of changes in expectations of meeting the lending targets;
+- assessing and concluding that in ING Group's view the rate under TLTRO is considered to be a market conforming rate and, hence, accounting for TLTRO in accordance with IFRS 9; - selecting accounting policies regarding the calculation of the effective interest rate under TLTRO, including treatment of changes in expectations of meeting the lending targets; - defining the moment when ING Group has a reasonable expectation of meeting the targets;

-- defining the moment when ING has a reasonable expectation of meeting the targets; - estimating future expected lending growth, which includes estimations around client behaviour.
+- > 1 Basis of preparation and accounting policies - estimating future expected lending growth, which includes estimations around client behaviour.
 Changes in these estimations may lead to changes in the amount of interest recognized on TLTRO transactions.